Rishabh42/NoteVault/Contributions/akapur.md

 1. Near the start of the project, I dealt with the logistics and organization.
 Then I looked into different ideas we could explore and build.
 There was much deliberation and involved a discussion with the professor as well.
 Subsequently, I assisted in drawing up the plans and choosing the tech stack for the project.
-2. I created the first iteration of the note taking app upon which further changes were added and features built.
+2. I created one of the first react iterations of the note taking app upon which further changes were added and features built.
 Then I worked on making changes to the frontend including navBar, logout and other UI based needs.
 I assisted Rishabh in building the encryption functionality.
 We discussed different architectures which could be applicable here.
 3. I created all the components of the requirements document.
 There was a prominent contribution for the architecture as well including sequence diagrams, use case diagrams and component diagrams.
-Lastly, I worked with Varun on the final report.
+Lastly, I worked with Varun on the final report where Rishabh also contributed in the reviews.
 I was involved in creating the presentation and Varun helped me to create a convincing finished product.

 **Collaboration:**